Crusted in coconut and fried until golden, this French toast is a riff on an Almond Joy. Serve with a delicious chocolate sauce for true brunch joy.

 Instructions

 - Make the Coating: In a shallow dish, use a fork to toss the coconut and sugar together.
-Add the melted butter and continue to stir until all the coconut is moistened.
+Add the melted butter and stir until all the coconut is moistened.

-- Make the French Toast: Preheat the oven to 300ºF and adjust an oven rack to the middle position.
+- Preheat oven to 300°F (149°C) and adjust oven rack to the middle position.
 Place a wire rack onto a rimmed baking sheet.

 - Using your hands, soak the bread in the milk mixture until saturated but not falling apart, about 10 seconds per side.
-Pick up the bread slice and allow excess mixture to drip off.
-Transfer onto another baking sheet; repeat with the remaining slices.
+Allow excess mixture to drip off.
+Transfer to another baking sheet; repeat with remaining slices.

-- Place soaked bread slice into the coconut coating.
-Use fingers to gently press coating onto the bread, flip over, and repeat with the other side.
-Place coated bread slice back onto baking sheet; repeat with the other slices.
+- Place soaked bread slice in the coconut coating.
+Gently press coating onto the bread, flip, and repeat with the other side.
+Place coated bread slice back onto the baking sheet; repeat with other slices.

 Notes